 Excellence in Edwardsville

-In order to nominate someone, you will need to obtain the name(s) of the resident(s) and contact information, and describe the contribution, achievement, act, or deed including the date and location along with a photo or video if available.
-As nominations are received, a resident or residents will be recognized at an upcoming meeting of the City Council and will be presented with a token of appreciation for their contribution to the City of Edwardsville.
+In order to nominate someone, you will need to obtain the name(s) of the resident(s) and contact information, and describe the contribution, achievement, act or deed, including the date and location along with a photo or video if available.
+As nominations are received, a resident or residents will be recognized at a meeting of the City Council and will be presented with a token of appreciation for contributions to the City of Edwardsville.

 To nominate someone click here.

-Recipients will be recognized at an upcoming meeting of the City Council and will be presented with a token of appreciation for their contribution to the City of Edwardsville.
+Recipients will be recognized at a meeting of the City Council and will be presented with a token of appreciation for their contribution to the City of Edwardsville.

-The City of Edwardsville Coin to be presented to the chosen recipient at a City Council meeting or to them personally if he/she/they are unable to attend the City Council meeting.
+The City of Edwardsville Coin will be presented to the award recipient at a City Council meeting or at a separate time if the recipient is unable to attend the City Council meeting.

 Sandy Deal is a school crossing guard for Columbus Elementary School, and has been dedicated to the safety of children for over 40 years.
 She is out rain or shine with her stop sign to protect the children.
 Sandy is truly devoted to the youth of this community, and encourages them to continue their education and never stop learning.